gsbullmer/100-days-of-code/log.md

 ### Day 29: February 10, 2017

-**Today's Progress**: Worked on Advanced Algorithms in FreeCodeCamp.
+**Today's Progress**: Worked on Intermediate Algorithms in FreeCodeCamp.

 **Thoughts:** As much as I like the feeling of building things, I really enjoy coding algorithms.
 They feel like puzzles, and help me with critical and creative thinking.